 With automated data collection, information on the time and route of materials throughout the warehouse or plant allows supply chain managers a more clear picture of their operations.
 Companies can better prepare for scheduled maintenance and unexpected repair with reliable information.

-Integration solutions with existing ERP One of the most important aspects of automated data collection is that it can help the entire enterprise operate more efficiently, not just the warehouse or plant.
+One of the most important aspects of automated data collection is that it can help the entire enterprise operate more efficiently, not just the warehouse or plant.
 Organizations are realizing that supply chains impact their entire business and what happens within can be used to improve processes throughout the company.
-With access to real-time information, all departments can work to adapt to changing situations on a moment's notice.
+With access to real-time information, all departments can work to adapt to changing situations at a moment’s notice.
 Silos between different departments are also torn down, and communication throughout the company will become more meaningful.